The Elephant - Slawomir

 Characterization:

-is taking place in a small zoological garden in a provincial town in Poland.
-The
+The story is set in a small zoological garden in a provincial town in Poland, during the post-Second World War period when the country was under communist rule.

 Conflict: